 In summary: The service at the Rocklin Camping World was expensive and grossly incompetent at best, and possibly fraudulent.
 Given that Camping World describes itself as an Onan qualified repair shop, I suspect the latter.
 I paid $175 for an unnecessary diagnosis.
 I paid $145 for service that amounted to an oil change, air filter and new spark plug in the generator; this is about twice what the same service would cost at my local garage.

-Review about: Camping World Repair.
+Product or Service Mentioned: Camping World Repair.